p17smyr/cv/README.md

 ## Work experience
-2017-2018:Social Service of the Municipality of Corfu
+2017-2018: Accounting Department, Social Service of the Municipality of Corfu,

 2012-2015: CEO, 2020 Advertising SA, Metaxourgeio